PoonLab/courses/GradPythonCourse/Readings/Scraping.md

 <table><tr><td>Breakfast</td><td>A waffle and sausages</td></tr><tr><td>Lunch</td><td>Watermelon and ice coffee</td></tr><tr><td>Dinner</td><td>Lamb skewers</td></tr></table>
 (Assuming you're actually viewing this in a web browser.
 Just in case you aren't, I've removed the line breaks to minimize annoyance.)

-Let's write a function in Python that will extract the text from a table encoded by a BeautifulSoup object:
+Let's write a function in Python that will extract the text from a table encoded by a `bs4` object:
 ```python
 def soup2table(element):
     """ A simple function for extracting text from an HTML table in BeautifulSoup """